Humanities & NGOs Jobs

 NGO Finance & Operations Officer (Field Operations)

-Openings: 1 Location: Nairobi – Ruai (Kangundo Rd / Ruai Town nexus) Overview: Our client is looking for a Finance & Operations Officer to keep field operations compliant and smooth payments, petty cash, procurements, vendor files, and logistics.
-You’ll support audits, maintain clean documentation, and free program teams to focus on delivery.
-Expect month-end sprints and a lot of coordination.
+Openings: 1 Location: Nairobi – Ruai (Kangundo Rd / Ruai Town nexus) Overview: Keeping the back office humming is an art, and in this role, you’ll be the artist.
+From processing payments and reconciling advances to managing petty cash and vendor files, you ensure the program engine runs smoothly without hiccups.
+Month-end may feel like sprint season, but your coordination keeps the chaos at bay.
+Our client relies on you to maintain airtight documentation, support audits without breaking a sweat, and free program teams to focus on impact rather than paperwork.
+Small procurements, logistics, and asset tracking all fall under your watchful eye, so nothing slips through the cracks.
+Think of this as a hybrid of meticulous organizer and problem-solver.
+You’ll refine SOPs, streamline processes, and anticipate bottlenecks before they hit the field.
+If you enjoy being the dependable hub behind meaningful work and can blend precision with practical solutions, this is your lane.
 Key Responsibilities: - Process payments; reconcile advances; maintain cashbooks. - Run small procurements; manage vendor onboarding and files. - Track assets/stock; coordinate fleet/logistics; maintain logs. - Prepare support documents for donor reports and audits. - Improve SOPs and document templates for field teams.
 Education & Experience: - BCom/Procurement/Business Admin; 3–5 yrs in NGO operations/finance.
 Skills & Tools: - QuickBooks/ERP, Excel, documentation discipline, logistics sense.
 KPIs: - Timely payments, zero audit issues, complete files, SLA to field requests.
 Compensation (Kenya): KES 120,000–190,000 + annual bonus.
 Figures are client estimates and vary with experience and systems mastery.
 Benefits: - Medical, pension, phone/data, training.
 Growth Path: - Senior Ops & Finance → Grants & Ops Lead → Country Ops Manager.
 Ideal promotion cycle.

 K sh 120,000 – 190,000 gross / month